qo-proto/wireshark-plugin/docs/README.md

 ⚠️ **NEVER enable keylog in production!**

 - Keylog files contain the shared secrets needed to decrypt all traffic
+- Pass `nil` to `Listen()` in production to disable keylogging
-- Only use `-keylog` flag during development and debugging
+- Only enable keylog writer during development and debugging
 - Protect keylog files with appropriate file permissions
 - Delete keylog files when debugging is complete